robboqt3/robboqt3.github.io/_posts/2025-09-02-puppet-building-concepts.md

 - Inclusive character options for all players
 - Cultural sensitivity in creature and NPC design

-### Accessibility
-- Puppets designed for different hand sizes and abilities
-- Color choices that work for colorblind users
-- Clear character differentiation for players with visual challenges

-## Future Developments

-**AI-Assisted Design:** Using digital tools for optimal puppet proportions **Community Patterns:** Sharing templates and techniques with other builders **Advanced Materials:** Exploring new fabrics and construction methods **Professional Consultation:** Learning from master puppeteers and craftspeople

 The puppet building process is as much about storytelling as it is about craftsmanship.
 Each puppet needs to be not just a beautiful object, but a functional tool for collaborative narrative creation.
+This is so hard!

 ---